eva5covergence/eva5_internal_discussion_docs/session7_assignment_discussion/modularisation_implementation.md

 - Check any other issues while executing
 - Session7 specific assignment on advanced convolutions
 - Input the dataset name in orchestrator rather than in basic_config
+- ipynb file should download git repo to google drive rather not temporary space provided by google collab

 **Later pending parts:**